KingPao/irealpro_automation/README.md

 7. Comment list_devices()
 8. Run search_song()

+**Be cautious, every new/plugged in device (webcam, microphone) will change the device indices.
+This could result in a new setup of the loopback device.**

 ### Alternative way
 Try to find loopback devices by hand without Audacity.
 1. Set `dev_index =` to every possible index